sangyl23/Multi-Task-Learning-for-Mobility-Management/README.md

 python cosine_similarity.py
 ```

 If you want to train models, you need to reproduce the new data set for training.
-Then, revise the file path in `train_MTL.py` to corresponding path.
+Then, revise the file path in `train_MTL.py` (row 171 and 172) to corresponding path.
 Next,

 1. If you want to train models with the uniform weighting, please run